Economic Development

 Cape Town | November 24-26, 2023

-On November 24-26, 2023, Observer Research Foundation America (ORF America), and Observer Research Foundation (ORF), as the Secretariat of the Think20 (T20), in partnership with the Thabo Mbeki Foundation hosted the Cape Town Conversation in Cape Town, South Africa.
+On November 24-26, ORF America and Observer Research Foundation (ORF), as the Secretariat of the Think20 (T20), in partnership with the Thabo Mbeki Foundation hosted the Cape Town Conversation in Cape Town, South Africa.
 The conference brought together delegates from over 40 countries to discuss, ideate and debate the most pressing challenges for Africa and the world.
 These included: achieving just green transition, women-led development, future of multilateralism, and digital transformation for development.
 Cape Town Conversation will serve as an annual South Africa-based platform that brings together key stakeholders and new voices.
 It is designed as a common platform where established and emerging actors convene for a global conversation on contemporary issues of global governance.

 Speakers included: